-TIP: If you are still concerned they will show and don’t want to spend the effort taking the curtains down to figure that out, Paint them the colour of your curtain rod before you even try!
+TIP: If you are still concerned, the cardboard rolls will show on your curtains, but don’t want to spend the effort taking the curtains down to figure out that it won't work for your eyelets, paint the cardboard toilet rolls the colour of your curtain rod before you even try!

 WILL THE TOILET PAPER ROLLS FALL APART?

 I have had my toilet paper roll spacers up now on my window coverings for two months; I wanted to make sure that I tried them out before I shared my take on this hack here.
-They get opened and closed and still are sliding just as they did the day, I put them up.
+They get opened and closed and still are sliding effortlessly across the rod with little to no friction, just as they did the day, we put them up.

-Do not slice the rolls to insert them over the rod that is cheating!
+Do not slice the toilet paper rolls to insert them over the rod that is cheating!
 LOL

 Now, here is the million-dollar question…

-Are YOU going to try this frugal DIY Window Treatment update and give some lonely, un-recycled toilet paper rollers a permanent home?
+Are YOU going to try this frugal DIY Window Treatment update and give some lonely, un-recycled toilet paper rolls a permanent home?

 HEY, BEFORE YOU GO…